 This report presents the most current stock assessment of bigeye tuna (Thunnus obesus) in the eastern Pacific Ocean (EPO).
-An integrated statistical age-structured stock assessment model (Stock Synthesis Version 3.20b) was used in the assessment.
-This model is the same as the base case model used in the previous assessment (IATTC Stock Assessment Report 11).
+An integrated statistical age-structured stock assessment model (Stock Synthesis Version 3.23b) was used in the assessment.
+This model is the same as the base case model used in the previous full assessment (IATTC Stock Assessment Report 11).

 Bigeye tuna are distributed across the Pacific Ocean, but the bulk of the catch is made to the east and to the west.
-The purse-seine catches of bigeye are substantially lower close to the western boundary (150°W) of the EPO; the longline catches are more continuous, but relatively low between 160°W and 180°.
+The purse-seine catches of bigeye are substantially lower close to the western boundary (150°W) of the EPO; the longline catches are more continuous, but relatively low between 160°W and 180W°.
 Bigeye are not often caught by purse seiners in the EPO north of 10°N, but a substantial portion of the longline catches of bigeye in the EPO is made north of that parallel.
 Bigeye tuna do not move long distances (95% of tagged bigeye showed net movements of less than 1000 nautical miles), and current information indicates minimal net movement between the EPO and the western and central Pacific Ocean.
 This is consistent with the fact that longline catch-per-unit-of-effort (CPUE) trends differ among areas.
 It is likely that there is a continuous stock throughout the Pacific Ocean, with exchange of individuals at local levels.
 The assessment is conducted as if there were a single stock in the EPO, and there is limited exchange of fish between the EPO and the western and central Pacific Ocean.
 Its results are consistent with results of other analyses of bigeye tuna on a Pacific-wide basis.
 In addition, analyses have shown that the results are insensitive to the spatial structure of the analysis.
 Currently, there are not enough tagging data to provide adequate estimates of movement between the EPO and the western and central Pacific Ocean.

 The stock assessment requires a substantial amount of information.
 Data on retained catch, discards, catch per unit of effort (CPUE), and age-at-length data and size compositions of the catches from several different fisheries have been analyzed.
 Several assumptions regarding processes such as growth, recruitment, movement, natural mortality, and fishing mortality, have also been made (see IATTC Stock Assessment Report 11).
-Catch and CPUE for the surface fisheries have been updated to include new data for 2010.
-New or updated longline catch data are available for French Polynesia (2009), Japan (2008-2010), the Republic of Korea (2009) and the United States (2008-2009).
-Longline catch data for 2010 are available for China, Chinese Taipei and Vanuatu from the monthly reporting statistics.
-New or updated CPUE data are available for the Japanese longline fleet (2008-2010).
-New purse-seine length-frequency data are available for the Japanese longline fleet (2007-2009).
+Catch and CPUE for the surface fisheries have been updated to include new data for 2011.
+New or updated longline catch data are available for China (2010), Chinese Taipei (2008-2010), French Polynesia (2010), Japan (2007-2010), the Republic of Korea (2009-2011) and the United States (2009-2010).
+Longline catch data for 2011 are available for China, Chinese Taipei and Japan from the monthly reporting statistics.
+New or updated CPUE data are available for 2011.
+New or updated length-frequency data are available for 2011.
+New or updated length-frequency data are available for 2011.
+New or updated length-frequency data are available for 2011.
+New or updated length-frequency data are not available for the Japanese longline fleet.